 Sun, Mar 8 – 7:00 PM – FINAL – Ahmedabad / Colombo

-More T20i World Cup 2025-26 updates can be find out on cricketer.io news page.
+More T20i World Cup 2025-26 updates can be found on cricketer.io news page.

 A Closer Look at the Host Cities